Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Beyond High Fidelity: A Multidimensional Evaluation Framework for Utility and Semantics

 \subsection{Infrastructure Foundation: Computing Resources and Data Sources}

 This evaluation dimension shifts focus from the twin itself to quantifying the constraints and performance limitations inherent in its operational environment.
-Assessing GOST feasibility necessitates first aligning its application requirements---such as update frequency and model complexity---with the empirically measured capabilities of this foundational dimension.
 Within SAGSIN's PCCA loop, GOST's performance ceiling is directly governed by the limitations of the underlying hardware, communication networks, and available resources.